-- Compensation: A casual worker agreement will state the salary or hourly rate of the employee in detail.
+- Compensation: A casual worker contract will state the salary or hourly rate of the employee in detail.
 Employers must make sure contracts adhere to the minimum wage, view this info in our post on UK Compliance Laws.

 - Termination: In the UK, the employee is not obliged to accept work when offered.
 The agreement can be ended by either party at any given time after the agreement has been made.
 Employers may wish to articulate this to avoid any confusion down the line.
 They can also set up any parameters of notice expected.

 - Legal language: A casual worker contract has no teeth unless it has some legal jargon.
 Include a clause saying that the contract qualifies as the sum of all previous discussions.
 Employers may also wish to specify governing law, that is, in which state they expect to settle any disputes.

 For more information, be sure to check out our casual employment contract template.

 So, you’ve used the casual contract template to draw up the perfect contract.
 To make a casual worker agreement official, employers can send it over to new employees anywhere in the world for a digital signature.
 Supervising casual employees means keeping track of a lot of moving parts, but managers can invest in software to track hours and keep track of paperwork.
 A casual employment contract should only be the first step toward a long and fruitful relationship.